 1. Questions may be put to the Council or the Commission by a committee, a political group or at least 37 Members with a request that they be placed on the agenda of Parliament.
-Such questions shall be submitted in writing to the President who shall immediately refer them to the Conference of Presidents.

 The Conference of Presidents shall decide whether and in what order questions should be placed on the agenda.
 Questions not placed on Parliament's agenda within three months of being submitted shall lapse.
-L 44/42

-2. Questions to the Commission must be referred to that institution at least one week before the sitting on whose agenda they are to appear and questions to the Council at least three weeks before that date.

-3. Where the questions concern matters referred to in Articles 17 and 34 of the EU Treaty, the time limit provided for in paragraph 2 of this Rule shall not apply, and the Council must reply with sufficient promptness to keep Parliament properly informed.

-4. One of the questioners may move the question for five minutes.
+- 2. Questions to the Commission must be referred to that institution at least one week before the sitting on whose agenda they are to appear and questions to the Council at least three weeks before that date. - 3.
+Where the questions concern matters referred to in Articles 17 and 34 of the EU Treaty, the time limit provided for in paragraph 2 of this Rule shall not apply, and the Council must reply with sufficient promptness to keep Parliament properly informed. - 4.
+One of the questioners may move the question for five minutes.
 One member of the institution concerned shall answer.